dema-trading-ai/docs/docs/getting_started/installation.md

 # Running
+There are multiple possibilities for running our backtesting engine.
+For both of the possibilities, you need to have certain 3rd party software installed.
+Below you can find a list of requirements for every possibility.
+Besides, make sure to read the attention fields below.

+!!! attention
+    For both the environments, you will have to download our repository on your computer.
+This could be done by [clicking here](https://github.com/dema-trading-ai/engine/archive/refs/heads/main.zip) or by cloning it using [Github Desktop](https://desktop.github.com) or something similar.

 ### Requirements for running with Docker (recommended)
 Running the Engine just takes a few simple things:
 1. Have Docker installed on your system ([click here to download Docker](https://docs.docker.com/get-docker/))